wenzel-lab/syringe-pumps-and-controller/3_control-interface.md

 ![](images/control-interface/final.jpg)

-Before you start building the control interface, you will need to source all the components listed in our bill of materials:
+Before you start building the station, you will need to source all the components listed in our [bill of materials]{BOM}, which is given on the next page.

 {{BOM}}